 That means that operators who own these homes are most concerned about the bottom line.
 This can often lead to understaffed facilities that do not provide outstanding care.

 Elder abuse and neglect is an important public health problem throughout the country.
 In Arizona, the nursing home abuse statistics are concerning.
-According to Arizona Adult Protective Services (APS) there were 4,257 abuse allegations and 3,256 neglect allegations in 2021.
+According to Arizona Adult Protective Services (APS) there were 5,225 abuse allegations and 7,473 neglect allegations in 2021.
 Neglect allegations increased 28% compared to the previous year.

 At Miller Kory Rowe LLP, we are very familiar with the Arizona nursing home abuse statistics and we have helped many of these victims get justice.
 If you suspect this is going on with your senior loved one in their Arizona nursing home, contact our team.
 We offer free consultations.

 The Video Camera Dilemma for Nursing Home Rooms